grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "How far do you want to go Sylvia?"

-"Hold the fuck on a second," Shakes cut in. "what exactly do I get out of your little biology lesson, Hemi?
+"Hold the fuck on a second," Shakes cut in.
+"What exactly do I get out of your little biology lesson, Hemi?
 The fundamental pin of this here plan of yours is really me casting my lot in with you loser a-holes.
 Basically, you're turning my boat into a reserve tank, and I'm donating all my fuel to you.
 And maybe even more fuckin' 'gregiously than that: I'd be giving up the independent operator's _sacred_ right to self-determination.
 Suddenly I'm demoted from captain of my own boat to rank-and-file in some backwater freight-trucking crew.
 What's the payoff for me?
 And it better be a whole lot more than a couple of bowls of fried rice, or I'm just going to roll on with my boat.
 I mean, I thought I could just sell you some batteries or something and be on my way.
 But yer talkin' about something quite above and beyond my fuckin' baseline generosity."

 Percy blew out her cheeks.
 "OK, look.
 First: you are not going to be crew, you are our _guest_, Shakes."